Courses at the Harvard Kennedy School

 Courses at the Harvard Kennedy School (HKS)

-All Government concentrators are allowed to meet up to 2 of their 3-4 elective requirements through courses at the Harvard Kennedy School.
-The courses must be chosen from the ones on the list below; petitions to count other HKS courses will not be considered.
+All Government concentrators are allowed to meet up to 2 of their 3-4 elective requirements through courses at the Harvard Kennedy School, chosen from the list below.
 Please note that secondary-field requirements cannot be met through coursework at HKS.
 Enrollment in HKS courses is always at the discretion of the HKS professor; please refer to the HKS website for additional instructions.

-**Registering for Fall 2024 HKS courses: Undergraduates should keep in mind that HKS follows a different calendar than FAS.
-FAS course selection for Fall 2024 is occurring in April 2024, while class selection for Fall 2024 HKS courses won’t occur until August 2024.
-See the HKS Academic Calendar for more details.
-The list below will be updated with Fall 2024 HKS courses once the HKS course catalog is released.**
+**Registering for Spring 2025 HKS courses: Undergraduates should keep in mind that HKS follows a different calendar for course registration than does FAS.
+See the HKS Academic Calendar for more details. **

 Business and Government Policy